retirement savings | may 5, 2025

 Continuing from the previous scenario, a nondeductible IRA means that you do not qualify for a tax deduction when contributing to a Traditional IRA; therefore, you lose that tax benefit.
 This happens when you or your spouse have access to a workplace plan, which makes deductibility subject to income limitations.
 While any earnings will still be tax-deferred in a nondeductible IRA, they will be taxed as ordinary income when the money is used.
 With a taxable account, you may benefit from a lower long-term capital gains tax rate.

-For example, the same single person under age 50 making $170,000 in 2024 cannot contribute to a Roth IRA, and, assuming they are participating in their company plan, they cannot deduct their contributions to a Traditional IRA.
+For example, the same single person under age 50 making $170,000 in 2025 cannot contribute to a Roth IRA, and, assuming they are participating in their company plan, they cannot deduct their contributions to a Traditional IRA.
 They would benefit from a 0% and 15% long-term capital gains rate versus a marginal income tax bracket of 24%.

-Rate | Taxable Income | Rate | Taxable Income |
+Rate Taxable income Rate Taxable income

-Up to $47,025 | 10% | Up to $11,600 |
+Up to $48,350 10% Up to $11,925

+Tax diversification is the allocation of investment dollars to more than one account type.
+If you’re not sure what tax bracket you’ll be in during retirement, it can be a good idea to have assets spread across multiple account types that can help you develop a sustainable withdrawal strategy with taxes in mind.
 Given that retirement could last several decades, it’s important to not let taxes diminish too much of your savings to allow your assets to last as long as possible.
 Using a combination of pretax, Roth, and taxable general investing accounts to save for retirement can provide you with added flexibility when you need to spend that money.
 Just as you diversify your investments to help tackle the uncertainty of the markets, diversifying the tax treatment of your accounts can help you weather the uncertainty of the tax landscape and manage your income in retirement.

 Important Information